AZAZ59/entanglion/game/README.md

 ## Quantum components
 The quantum components in Entanglion represent different physical or logical components needed to construct an actual quantum computer.

-- **Physical Qubits**.
+- **Физические кубиты**.
 Much like how classical computer processors are implemented via hardware transistors, quantum processors are implemented via hardware qubits.
 There are a [number of different ways](https://en.wikipedia.org/wiki/Qubit#Physical_representation) scientists are creating physical qubits, including Josephson junctions, ion traps, and quantum dots.
 - **Qubit Interconnect**.
 Qubits must be physically connected to each other in order to become entangled with one another.
 - **Dilution Refrigerator**.
 Physical qubits must be kept at very cold temperatures – colder even than outer space – in order to maintain their coherence.
 Dilution refrigerators are able to cool physical qubits to temperatures as low as 2 millikelvin.
 - **Quantum Gates**.
 In classical computing, logical gates such as AND, OR, NOT, and NAND are combined to create higher-order computation.
 In quantum computing, quantum gates such as X, CNOT, SWAP, and H are used for computation.